A guide to finding and winning scholarships

 No purchase necessary.
 Void where prohibited.
 Odds of winning depend on number of entries received.
-Ends 7/31/2023.
-See Official Rules.
+Ends 12/31/2024.

 Once you’ve found the scholarships you want to apply for, make sure you keep track of all the requirements.
-Scholarships typically have certain things you need to do to be considered for the award.
-Filling out short answer questions or an essay, getting a letter of recommendation, or submitting test scores are common.
-After you figure out what you have to do, try these tips to stay on top of your scholarship apps:
+Scholarships typically have certain things you need to do to be considered for the award—filling out short answer questions or an essay, getting a letter of recommendation, or submitting test scores are common.
+Try these tips to keep up with your to-dos.

 - Pay attention to deadlines.
-Due dates will sneak up on you if you’re not careful, so make sure you don’t miss out.
-Scholarships may or may not offer extensions, so try your best to apply before the last day.
-You might not be able to submit anything after the deadline has passed.
-To stay on top of your due dates, put them in your calendar on your phone or set reminders so you don’t forget.
+Due dates will sneak up on you if you’re not careful, so make sure you stay on top of them.
+Scholarships might not offer extensions, so try your best to apply before the last day.
+You also might not be able to submit anything after the deadline has passed.
+Put the dates in your calendar on your phone or set reminders so you don’t forget.

 Step 3: Write a scholarship essay

-- Pre-write—start with an outline.
+- Start with an outline.
 Whether you prefer a bulleted list or a mind map, plan out what you’re going to write.
 Are you trying to share your background, your goals, your personality, or your life experiences with the scholarship committee?
 Lay your ideas out first before you start writing.

 - Share your essay with others for feedback.
 It’s always good to have a second (or third or fourth) pair of eyes on your essay before you submit it.
 Your friends, family members, and teachers know you best, and they’ll be more honest with you than anyone.
 Their feedback could help you make your essay even better!